akazukin5151/kpxhs/README.md

     - Default: ""
 - You can also change the clipboard clear timeout (the number of seconds before the clipboard is cleared)
     - Default: 10 (seconds)
+    - Any value less than or equal to 0 will disable automatic clipboard clearing
 - See also `test/example_config`

 1. `mkdir ~/.config/kpxhs`